lineality/definition_behavior_studies/README.md

 (Tautology Area 2)
-2.2 Tautology Area 2: Positive and Negatively Defined Areas ("top and bottom" chart areas) Identifying system collapse as a goal, not indirectly as in dark lighthouse but directly as in exacerbating system collapse, as part of (defining / in any area of) the standard set of agreed upon goal means method areas, is bad, is wrong, it causes system collapse, it should not be done, and I will not do it.
+2.2 Tautology Area 2: Positive and Negatively Defined Areas ("top and bottom" chart areas) Identifying system collapse as a goal, not indirectly as in dark lighthouse but directly as in exacerbating system collapse, as part of (defining / in any area of) the standard set of agreed upon goal means method areas, is bad, is wrong, it causes system collapse, it should not be done, and I will not do it: e.g.

 2.2.1  Following worst-possible-options
 	is bad, is wrong, it causes system collapse, it should not be done, and I will not do it.